symtegration/symtegration/docs/CONTRIBUTING.md

 Versioning is based on [semantic versioning] and the [Haskell package versioning policy].
 When there are differences between the two policies, the latter takes precedence.

+Lower version bounds for dependencies should be verified by setting the versions to the lowest minor versions in the Cabal configuration and checking that builds and tests are still successful.
+These changes to the Cabal configuration are only for confirming that the lower bounds are still valid, and should not be submitted to the repository.

 [`CHANGELOG.md`]: CHANGELOG.md
 [`package.yaml`]: ../package.yaml
 [`symtegration.cabal`]: ../symtegration.cabal